Cyanne went swimming with whale sharks while she was on exchange in Australia. Read student exchange stories.

 Paying for courses

-While away on exchange, you pay normal full-time (2.5 credit) tuition fees to UW, rather than having to pay international student fees to your host school.
+While away on exchange, you pay normal full-time (2.5 unit) tuition fees to UW, rather than having to pay international student fees to your host school.
 You also continue to be eligible for OSAP and other forms of financial assistance while on exchange.

 Paying for other expenses

 You are responsible for covering application, travel, and living costs related to your exchange.
 These expenses vary by country.
-To help you calculate how much your exchange might cost, please review living and housing expense details found under each partner school’s program page.
+To help you calculate how much your exchange might cost, please review living and housing expense details found on each partner school’s program page.

 Exchange Scholarships and Bursaries